Search

 Time: 07-17

-On the second day, we will begin our journey towards Lumbini on a tourist bus.
+On the second day, we will begin our journey towards Lumbini by Private vehicle as per our group size.
 The drive will take us through a scenic route offering a glimpse into the beautiful landscape of Nepal.
-After about 8 hours of drive, we will arrive at Lumbini to explore the city in the evening.
+After about 7 hours of driving, we will arrive at Lumbini.
+Upon arrival, we will explore the city in the evening.
 A short walk around the city will let us connect with locals and learn about the city’s cultural heritage.
 As the sunlight fades away, we will return to the hotel and settle down for the night.

 Itinerary Details